KonradHoeffner/tempoguide/index.md

 While bounce is less powerful than removal in a vacuum, UB doesn’t have flexible 2 mana removal spells like Molten Collapse or Witherbloom Command, so this is currently our best option.
 Maybe Wizards will print a UB command in the future?
 Can also bait an opponent to play Orcish Bowmasters on the 3/1, allowing you to follow up with your own Bowmasters.
+You can also build your own Vindicate with Petty Theft + Thoughtseize.

 #### Fatal Push
 <mtg-card name="Fatal Push"/>

 Kills most relevant creatures in Legacy, so play 4.

 #### Cantrips